vektra/mockery/docs/features.md

 Replace Types
 -------------

+:octicons-tag-24: 2.20.0

 The `replace-type` parameter allows adding a list of type replacements to be made in package and/or type names.
-This can help overcome some parsing problems like type aliases that the Go parser doesn't provide enough information.
+This can help overcome issues like usage of type aliases that point to internal packages.

-This parameter can be specified multiple times.
+The format of the parameter is:

+`originalPackagePath.originalTypeName=newPackageName:newPackagePath.newTypeName`

+For example:

 ```shell
 mockery --replace-type github.com/vektra/mockery/v2/baz/internal/foo.InternalBaz=baz:github.com/vektra/mockery/v2/baz.Baz